TurtleEngr/gitproj/doc/user-doc/config.md

 for use by git proj clone

-"git proj clone" will add vars from PROJ/.gitproj to PROJ/.git/config afer the files are created.
+"git proj clone" will add vars from PROJ/.gitproj to PROJ/.git/config after the files are created.
 If PROJ/.gitproj is missing, it will create it with the "init" process.

 git-proj commands that change gitproj section vars in PROJ/.git/config